I Asked Agentic AI to Build My OPC Pipeline (And It Actually Worked)

 Custom PythonFull CPython scriptingComplete script

-The Python transforms are real CPython scripts, not limited Jython or sandboxed subsets.
-When AI configurations are not enough, you have full Python available.
+The Python transforms are real CPython, not Jython or a sandboxed subset.
+When AI configurations are not enough, full Python is available.

 "I need to read temperature from sensors T101, T102, and T103 on my Siemens PLC,